vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 However, it's sometimes necessary to manage Peakboard Boxes on an administrative level.
 This is possible.
 The Peakboard Box runs on Windows, and the credentials for the Windows system are given to you during the physical delivery of the Box.

-Here are some tasks that require administrative privileges:
+Here are some tasks that require administrative privileges to perform:

 - Install Windows updates
 - Install additional software to align the computer with internal security compliance guidelines